What Are Wealth Building Assets And Why You Should Buy Them

 3. Buy Assets That Appreciate AND Produce Income

-For my purposes, I prefer to buy assets that both produce income and appreciate.
+For my purposes, I prefer to buy assets that produce income and appreciate in value.
 Dividend stocks are a great example of an appreciating asset that also produces income.

 Dividend stocks are sometimes referred to as dividend growth stocks.
 They have an added benefit.
 Many companies increase their dividend as time passes.

 So, dividend growth stocks offer income today.
 Furthermore, a higher income stream from dividends in the future.
 Finally, history shows the price of the most dividend stocks will increase in value over the long run.

 When buying stocks, make sure you keep your costs low.
 I trade stocks for free using the Webull app.

 For a limited time, Webull is offering free stock when you sign up.
 Learn more about Webull here.